scmacdon/AWSTracker/Readme.md

 To create the **SecuringWebApplication** and **WebSecurityConfig** classes:

 1. Create the **com.aws.securingweb** package.
-2. Create the **SecuringWebApplication** class in this package.
+2. Create the **SecuringWebApplication** class in this package and paste the code into it.
-3. Copy the code from the **SecuringWebApplication** class and paste it into this class in your project.
-4. Create the **WebSecurityConfig** class in this package.
-5. Copy the code from the **WebSecurityConfig** class and paste it into this class in your project.
+3. Create the **WebSecurityConfig** class in this package and paste the code into it.

+#### SecuringWebApplication class
 The following Java code represents the **SecuringWebApplication** class.

     package com.aws.securingweb;